streamlink/streamlink/docs/install.rst

-runtime   `PySocks`_                Used for SOCKS Proxies runtime   `requests`_               Used for making any kind of HTTP/HTTPS request runtime   `trio`_                   Used for async concurrency and I/O in some parts of Streamlink runtime   `urllib3`_                Used internally by `requests`_, defined as direct dependency runtime   `websocket-client`_       Used for making websocket connections
+runtime   `PySocks`_                Used for SOCKS Proxies runtime   `requests`_               Used for making any kind of HTTP/HTTPS request runtime   `trio`_                   Used for async concurrency and I/O in some parts of Streamlink runtime   `trio-websocket`_         Used for WebSocket connections on top of the async trio framework runtime   `typing-extensions`_      Used for backporting runtime support of certain type hints on older Python versions runtime   `urllib3`_                Used internally by `requests`_, defined as direct dependency runtime   `websocket-client`_       Used for making websocket connections